- General Regulations eTOP -

 Confidentiality of Electronic Communications

-19.1 As required by law, the Operator ensures the confidentiality of:
+19.1 To the extent specified by applicable regulations, the Operator ensures the secrecy of:

-19.1.1 Information transmitted within the telecommunications network or stored on resources covered by the Agreement,
+19.1.1 information transmitted in the telecommunications network or maintained on resources covered by the Agreement,

-19.5 The Operator has the right to record all interactions between the Subscriber and the Operator, including telephone conversations.
+19.5 The Operator has the right to record all contacts between the Operator and the Subscriber, including telephone conversations.

 Art.
 20